kjuraszek/morse-transmitter/README.md

 builds the app for production to the `build` folder.

 ## How to use this app ?
 To begin click `Start transmission` button.
 Tap SPACEBAR key with certain durations and breaks (based on `Cheatsheet`) to create letters, words and sentences.
 To stop transmission click `Stop transmission` button.
 You can copy created message with `Copy message` button.
+If you type unrecognizable sequence, it will be printed as `#` sign in your message.

 You can change the duration of a single unit in `Settings` area.